 - within one hundred fifty (150) feet of an Occupied Structure (a structure, vehicle or place adapted for overnight accommodation of persons or for conducting business whether or not a person is actually present).

-If you have an questions regarding the changes to the law, please Contact Us and we’ll be happy to share our expertise on the subject!
+Please Contact Us if you have an questions regarding the changes to the law, and we’ll be happy to share our expertise on the subject!